Tax benefits and implications of business car leasing

 You can offset the rental

-Therefore, business leasing can be seen as very tax efficient.
+Therefore, business leasing can be seen as very tax-efficient.

 The exception to this is if you have leased a van.
 If you have then no matter the CO2 emissions of the vehicle, you can always claim 100% of the monthly rental back.

-You can only claim 50% back, as HMRC assumes that you are using the vehicle for business travel 50% of the time and personal journeys (including your commute to and from the office) for the other 50%.
+You can only claim 50% back, as HMRC assumes that you use the vehicle for business travel 50% of the time and personal journeys (including your commute to and from the office) for the other 50%.
 There is, however, one exception and that is if the vehicle is classified as a ‘pool car’.

-A pool car is a vehicle that is driven by multiple employees for business purposes, such as travelling to and from meetings or training days.
+A pool car is a vehicle driven by multiple employees for business purposes, such as travelling to and from meetings or training days.
 A pool car is also left on business premises overnight and on weekends.
 If your vehicle is a pool car then you are able to claim 100% back.

 If you are claiming that a vehicle is being kept on-site when not in use then you need to be honest, as this is something HMRC will check up on.
 If you’re claiming 100% back and you use the vehicle for any personal errands, HRMC will find out.